 FUTUREWISE has teamed up with TARGETcareers, whose mission is to help young people make choices about their future by providing expert information and advice on the range of career possibilities available.
 Together, we can offer over a 100 years’ experience of supporting students through their career journey from subject choices to their chosen career path.

 FUTUREWISE programme includes

 - Psychometric profiling: FUTUREWISE begins with psychometric profiling; designed to identify abilities, aptitudes, personality traits and interests.
-Students of all academic abilities are able to complete the profile.
+Students of all academic abilities are able to complete the online assessments.

 - Personal report: following profiling students receive a detailed report.
 The results are presented in a series of graphs, tables and easy-to-read reports.
-The report concludes by identifying a number of career paths based upon the students' profile results and subsequent further research.
+The report concludes by identifying a number of career paths based upon the students' profile results.

-- Guidance interview: FUTUREWISE members receive an interview with a level 6 qualified career guidance professional to discuss their profile report and academic and vocational aspirations.
+- Guidance interview: FUTUREWISE members receive an interview with a level 6 qualified career adviser to discuss their profile report and academic and vocational aspirations.
 During this guidance interview, students have the opportunity to talk through the outcomes and identify their next steps, actions and research.

 - FUTUREWISE dashboard: provides students with an excellent opportunity to further explore their report results, research universities, higher education and career options.
-The personalised student web pages have many interactive tools including a personal statement builder.
+The personalised student web pages have many interactive tools including a personal statement builder career planner.